saronahub/hacktoberfest-2018/README.md

 # hacktoberfest-2018

-A list of repositories you can easly contribute to.
+A list of repositories you can easily contribute to.